Sowndarya9920/Recipe_Management_System/README.md

 #  Summary
 - :small_orange_diamond:  This is a sample recipe management system that allows two users :
+- :one: Normal
-- :one: Normal  :two: Admin
+- :two: Admin
-- :small_orange_damond: Admin users have all access to perform all the CRUD operations whereas the normal users can only edit and view the receipes.
+- :small_orange_diamond: Admin users have all access to perform all the CRUD operations whereas the normal users can only edit and view the receipes.
--  :small_orange_damond: The API is built using mySQL database to store the recipes,ingredients and all its fields .
+-  :small_orange_diamond: The API is built using mySQL database to store the recipes,ingredients and all its fields .
 IP Address of the deployment link must be static to ensure its availability.
 Additionally , the Api's uses annotation based validations to ensure that all the user inputs are valid before being processed.
--  :small_orange_damond: Therefore , this project provides a scalable and secure API that allows to manage all the datas.
+-  :small_orange_diamond: Therefore , this project provides a scalable and secure API that allows to manage all the datas.